-During the summer months, it's not uncommon for us to see dogs and cats having allergic reactions.
+During the spring months, it's not uncommon for us to see dogs and cats having allergic reactions.

 It is often extremely difficult to determine the cause of the reaction.
 The most common culprits involve the injection of some type of foreign substance under the skin - such as insect bites, bee stings and, less commonly, vaccines - but other things can be responsible.
 If the reaction is brought on by an injection, removal of the causing source, if identified, is critical.